jstrait/clawhammer/README.markdown

 Hammerhead (<http://www.threechords.com/hammerhead/>) is a old drum machine for Windows.
 One of its features allows you to import new drum sounds using a file format called HUB.
 Clawhammer.rb allows you to extract the samples out of a HUB file into individual \*.wav files.
 This allows you to use the samples in modern programs like Logic or GarageBand.

-The HUB file format was reverse-engineered using [FileInspector.rb](http://github.com/jstrait/fileinspector/tree/master).
-For more on the HUB file format, see section below.
+The HUB file format was reverse-engineered using [FileInspector](http://github.com/jstrait/fileinspector/tree/master).

 Usage